Kuvelet/SQL_Purchasing_Optimization/README.md

 END;
 GO
 ```
+**2.** Executing above code will generate the stored procedure 'Vendor_A_FOB_Update', In SSMS, you can find stored procedures by expanding Databases > [Your Database] > Programmability > Stored Procedures in the Object Explorer, or by running SELECT name FROM sys.procedures; to list them.
+In Order to create the 'Vendor_A_FOB` table

 | PartNumber | FOB_Heb_Active | Most_Recent_Date | 2024-03-15_FOB | 2024-07-26_FOB | 2024-08-29_FOB | 2024-11-18_FOB | 2025-01-05_FOB |